zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - Testing: ❌ Awaiting test with fixes
 - **Ready for merge: Almost** (needs working test)

+## Session Summary
+- Started with performance optimization request
+- Fixed 5 rounds of bugs and errors
+- Currently all scripts updated and ready
+- Waiting for user to test final fixes
+- Once confirmed working, can disable DEBUG and merge

 ---

 ## Last Actions
 - Fixed runtime error in document script
 - Added initial tag setting in group script
 - Ready for testing with proper group discovery
+- State saved at 2025-07-04 14:33 UTC